 The basic equations in atmospheric dynamics.
 Fundamental balances on a rotating planet.
 Vorticity and its evolution.
 Common synoptic systems on Earth.
 The general circulation of the Earth's atmosphere.

-AS216 Aug Term - 3 Credits Introduction to the Climate System
+AS216 Aug Term - 3 Credits Introduction to the Climate System Department: Centre for Atmospheric and Oceanic Sciences Course Outcomes:

 Solid understanding of the Angular momentum, water, energy, entropy and carbon budget in the climate system.